chrlen/pure-probabilistic-programming/README.md

 ## Posterior Predictive Checks

 Posterior predictive checks are based on the assumption that data sampled from a models posterior predictive distribution has to be similar to the data that has been observed from the actual process.
+If the observations have a low probability under the posterior predictive distribution, the model may have issues.

 - [Guttman1967](https://rss.onlinelibrary.wiley.com/doi/10.1111/j.2517-6161.1967.tb00676.x) The Use of the Concept of a Future Observation in Goodness‐Of‐Fit Problems
 - [Rubin1980](https://www.jstor.org/stable/2240995?seq=1#metadata_info_tab_contents) Bayesianly justifiable and relevant frequency calculations for the applied statistician